Goal Setting for the Future Market Stall Owner

 Thomas Edison tried over 3000* times to design a light bulb (Livescience.com).
 We know how much time and effort Graham Bell put into the telephone.
 They were goals that were realised by their owners, or rather it was the owner of the goal that made it achievable!

-I mentioned that I was a teacher, and during many teacher meetings and in-service training days we normally approached the topic of goal setting.
+As a teacher, and during many teacher meetings and in-service training days, we normally approached the topic of goal setting.
 Why it was done.
 How it enables pupils to achieve better results.
-That the teacher is able to follow a set plan without to much deviation.
+The teacher can follow a set plan without too much deviation.

 This is where I was first introduced to SMART targets.

 According to Wikipedia, Peter Drucker is the man most closely associated with this acronym.
-He wrote about management by objectives and this led to a revolution in thinking about achieving work related targets.
-(The Practice of Management, by Peter Drucker)
+He wrote about management by objectives and this led to a revolution in thinking about achieving work-related targets in his book The Practice of Management.

 The Acronym Explained